-Social gatherings are a common cultural phenomena, and at many of these gatherings, alcohol is often consumed by those in attendance.
-Enjoying alcohol at a social function can be enjoyable when it is consumed responsibly, but it can also turn into a bad situation when party guests leave the party after becoming intoxicated.
-Leaving a party while intoxicated could lead to them hurting themselves or others if they were to get into an accident.
+Enjoying alcohol at a social function can be both pleasant and safe when it is consumed responsibly, but it can also turn into a bad situation when party guests leave the party after becoming intoxicated.
+Leaving a party and driving while intoxicated could lead to them hurting themselves or others if they were to get into an accident.

-In this article, dram shop attorney Michael Grossman explains when a party host can be liable, and when they cannot be held liable, for over-serving alcohol at their party.
+In this article, dram shop attorney Michael Grossman explains when a party host can (and cannot) be held liable for over-serving alcohol at their party.

 Keep in mind, any legal action you'd be able to take must be rooted in the Texas Dram Shop Act, so be sure to familiarize yourself with our popular Comprehensive Guide To Dram Shop Law now.

 - When is someone considered a party host under the law?

 - When is a party host considered a "provider" of alcohol?

 - Is there a particular aspect that makes one party host liable over another party host?

 - How can an attorney help me get the most compensation possible for my case?

 Under the Texas Dram Shop Act, the only people who can be held liable for negligent over-service of alcohol are licensed alcohol providers, as defined by the statute.
 In essence, this is any business that is licensed by the Texas Alcoholic Beverage Commission to sell alcohol directly to the public, such as a bar, restaurant, liquor store, grocery store, or event venue.